RenanBezerraGuima/caesar_cipher/README.md

 # Example:
 Left shift of 3, D would be replaced by A, E would become B, and so on.
+Run `ruby example_usage.rb` to see the module on action

 The module uses a right shift
 # ASCII